 Heated workshops on metrics, simulation and framework conditions

-In the subsequent workshop panel, all participants were able to gain an overview of the approaches taken in the workshops, the identified pain points and lightbulb moments.
+In the subsequent workshop panel, all participants were able to gain an overview of the approaches taken in the workshops, the identified pain points and aha moments.
 Initial ideas for recommendations for action were also presented, combined with an appeal to build on these important discussions and continue them – be it in research projects, working groups or interdisciplinary challenges.

 Further information about TACHELES – the other conference on autonomous and connected driving, can be found on the website.